br0ast/ACDH-2020/doc/report/documentation.md

 **RQ2** What kind of Digital Humanities articles do the institutions publish?
 To what extent are the articles related to the disciplines and techniques taught in the offered DH courses?

 Our aim is to provide additional support for students resorting to the DH course registry to choose the Digital Humanities programme that's right for them.
-Getting a taste of the type of DH research carried out by the institutions will help users choose the course which better aligns with their objectives and expectations.
+Getting a taste of the type of DH research carried out by the institutions will help users choose the course that better aligns with their objectives and expectations.
 Someone searching for a PhD programme, for example, could use the extra data to identify the institutions that publish the most papers on the discipline(s) of her interest.

 ### Research methodology